Ten Steps to Stop Procrastination

 If you have more than one task that you dislike, you can alternate tasks so that you are doing some of the things you DO like to do, among the tasks you DO NOT like to do.

-This will be a kind of reward and yet, it will keep you going toward your goal.
+This will be a kind of reward and yet, it will keep you going toward your outcome.

 Start with the task you dislike the most and then alternate enjoyable and miserable tasks until you finish the job!